Question:

 Unfortunately, no medications are approved to specifically treat BPD.
 However, some medications that can help with symptoms include mood stabilizers, antidepressants, and antipsychotics.

-Treatment for BPD in Oklahoma City
+Treatment for BPD and Weed in Oklahoma City

 If you or a loved one are struggling with BPD and marijuana abuse, proper treatment is required; call us at 866-881-1184 or contact us here.
 Our highly qualified staff will be happy to help give you an idea of what to expect from your addiction recovery timeline, help verify your insurance, and assist with any other questions you may have.